 Step 4: Add the snow peas and broccoli to the pan and cook for another 2 minutes, until the vegetables are tender but still crisp.

-Step 5: Add in the cooked rice noodles and the stir fry sauce, toss to combine and cook for an additional 1-2 minutes until thickened.
+Step 5: Add the cooked rice noodles and stir fry sauce.
+Toss to combine and cook for 1-2 minutes until the sauce thickens.

 Substitutions & Variations

-Stir Fry Veggies: I love using onions, mixed bell peppers, snow peas, carrots, and broccoli but mushrooms, baby corn, bok choy, green beans, and zucchini are all great additions as well.
-Don't worry about the measurements— just add a little of each!
+- Stir Fry Vegetables: Onion, bell peppers, snow peas, carrots, and broccoli work well, but mushrooms, baby corn, bok choy, green beans, or zucchini are great additions.

-Maple Syrup: Brown sugar or agave are good substitutes for maple syrup.
+- Maple Syrup: Brown sugar or agave can be used instead.

 Tips & Tricks

-Cook the rice noodles according to the package instructions, then rinse them with cold water to prevent them from sticking together.
-Set them aside while you cook the veggies.
+Cook the noodles properly: Prepare the rice noodles according to the package instructions, then rinse briefly with cold water to prevent sticking.

-Don't overcook the veggies!
-Cook the veggies on high heat just until they’re tender but still crisp.
+Don't overcook the vegetables: Cook over high heat just until the vegetables are tender but still crisp.

 Storage

-Storage: Leftovers can be stored in an airtight container for up to 3 days.
-I do not recommend freezing this recipe.
+Store: Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Freezing is not recommended.

-Reheating: Reheat in the microwave or on the stovetop until warmed through, and if the rice noodles have absorbed the sauce, just add a splash of soy sauce and a little more hoisin to bring it back to life!
+Reheating: Reheat in the microwave or on the stovetop until warmed through.
+If the noodles have absorbed the sauce, add a splash of soy sauce and a little hoisin to loosen it.

 Frequently Asked Questions